 Written by a computer scientist, musician, and father of virtual reality, Jaron Lanier has been driving change through technology since the birth of the internet in the 1980s.
 The internet has created opportunities for new business models, many of which are made possible because of the data we all create in our daily activities.
 Jaron refers to these tech companies as “Siren Servers” - like Amazon, Facebook, Netflix, and Google who have unprecedented access, ownership, and influence due to the data they collect.
 Will those who own the data own the future?
 Read what Jaron has to say to open your mind to the importance of data in our New Economy and the role we will each have in it.

 “An Everyone Culture: Becoming a Deliberately Developmental Organization” by Robert Kegan and Lisa Laskow Lahey

 Every company is made up of individuals.
 Whether it’s a team of 5 or a team of 5,000, every individual contributes to the success of the company.
 Robert Kegan and Lisa Laskow Lahey emphasize just how important “everyone” is to a company.
 Enabling everyone to grow and fostering an “always be learning” mindset must become core to the DNA of a New Economy organization.

-COO and Market Director, APAC
+COO and Managing Director, APAC